-Facts and statistics about autism, including how many autistic people are in the UK, how many people have learning disabilities and autism, a breakdown by gender, an overview of studies into statistics of autism, and some common myths and facts about the condition.
+Facts and statistics about autism, including how many autistic people are in the UK, how many autistic people have learning disabilities, a breakdown by gender, a history of autism studies, and some common myths and facts about the condition.

 How does autism affect children, adults and their families?

 The term 'autism' is used here to describe all diagnoses on the autism spectrum including classic autism, Asperger syndrome and high-functioning autism.

 - Autism is much more common than many people think.
 There are around 700,000 people in the UK living with autism - that's more than 1 in 1001.
 If you include their families, autism touches the lives of 2.8 million people every day.

 - Autism doesn't just affect children.
 Autistic children grow up to be autistic adults.

 - Autism is a hidden disability - you can't always tell if someone has it.